unsw-cse-soc/Vul_Word2Vec/README.md

 ## Word Similarity Dataset
 Word Similarity dataset is a collection of words for measuring the similarity and relatedness of cyber security words.
-The dataset is available here for download.
+The dataset file is available here for download.
+The file is in csv format and consists of two columns with word1 and word2.